Quick And Easy: Smoked Pork Steaks

 It is advisable to brine the pork steaks for at least an hour for best results or even if possible for the night.
 Remove the pork steaks from brine afterwards, rinse it with cold water and then place them on a tray.

-Grime a quantifiable amount of rub on the steaks’ both sides.
+Grime a quantifiable amount of dry rub on the steaks’ both sides.
+You can check the rub recipes on this blog, or just make a mix of your favorite spices.
 At this point, you are allowed to grab a beverage to cool yourself down.
 Afterwards, light your coals and prepare the grill for smoking.

 For the pork steaks placed on the tray, go and sprinkle them with honey on the side faced upwards.